 Fellows pursue academic training in one of two well-defined tracks: (1) Research Scholar Track, and (2) Clinical Scholar Track.

 The research scholar track is a 3-5 year track with 75% guaranteed protected time during each year after the first year.
 Fellows in this track complete all the ACGME-required clinical training (18 months) and then focus on obtaining an advanced degree, conducting focused research with a mentor, and obtaining unique research and methodological skills.
 There are renowned GI research programs that provide research opportunities, resources and direct mentorship for the follows.
 Research fellows are strongly encouraged to apply for the UCLA Specialty Training and Advanced Research (STAR) Program at the David Geffen School of Medicine at UCLA which is a unique program designed for optimal training of physician-scientists.
 The STAR Program offers the opportunity to combine clinical fellowship with formal, advanced research training and mentorship.
 Support for the research scholar track comes through various sources, including STAR and the UCLA Training Grant.
-The research scholar track optimally culminates in receipt of a Career Development Award from the NIH (e.g. K08, K23), VA (e.g. CSR&D, HSR&D), or a GI Society (e.g. AGA, ACG, ASGE); placement in an academic position is the desired expected outcome.
-Of the past 30 Fellows matriculating through the research scholar track over the past decade, 17 are currently members of an academic GI faculty.
+The research scholar track optimally culminates in receipt of a Career Development Award from the NIH (K08, K23), VA (CSR&D, HSR&D), or a GI Society (AGA, ACG, ASGE); placement in an academic position is the desired expected outcome.
+85% of fellows matriculating through the research scholar track over the past decade, currently hold academic GI faculty appointments